Tim Hinkley

-Timothy Alan Hinkley (born 25 May 1946) is an English singer-songwriter, keyboard player and record producer.
+Timothy Alan Hinkley (25 May 1946 – 21 August 2024) was an English singer-songwriter, keyboardist and record producer.
 Born in London, Hinkley started playing in youth club bands in the early 1960s, with bands including the Copains, Boys and the Freeman Five.
 During this time he turned down an offer to join the Konrads, which featured Davy Jones, who later changed his name to David Bowie.
 Other early associations were with the Bo Street Runners, Chicago Blues Line and Patto's People.

-As a session musician
+Credits as a session musician

-Hinkley recorded with many artists, including Johnny Hallyday, Steve Marriott, Alvin Lee, Al Stewart, Roger Chapman, Humble Pie, Whitesnake, Dr. Feelgood, Roger Daltrey, Thin Lizzy and Alexis Korner.
+Hinkley recorded with many artists, including George Harrison, The Rolling Stones, The Who, Van Morrison, Johnny Hallyday, Steve Marriott, Alvin Lee, Al Stewart, Roger Chapman, Humble Pie, Whitesnake, Dr. Feelgood, Roger Daltrey, Thin Lizzy, Tim Buckley, Joan Armatrading, Esther Phillips, Tom Waits, Warren Zevon and Alexis Korner.
 He was a backing musician for Elkie Brooks and touring American musicians such as Sonny Boy Williamson, Lee Dorsey, Carla Thomas and Ben E. King.
-Hinkley also toured and recorded as a session musician keyboardist with other artists.
+Hinkley also toured and recorded as a session musician keyboard player with other artists.

 Jody Grind and Boxer

 In 1965 he formed the Hammond organ trio Jody Grind with lead guitarist Ivan Zagni and drummer Barry Wilson.
-They recorded two albums, One Step On in 1969 and Far Canal, which featured Bernie Holland on all guitars and Pete Gavin on drums, in 1970 (album cover details), for the British record label Transatlantic Records.
-Hinkley also recorded the album Bloodletting (1979), with Boxer.
+They recorded two albums, One Step On in 1969 and Far Canal, which featured Bernie Holland on guitars and Pete Gavin on drums released in 1970 on the British record label Transatlantic Records.

+In 1976 Hinckley appeared with the band Boxer and associated musicians in the line up of Mel Collins, Neil Hubbard, Mike Patto, Alan Spenner, Carol Grimes, Bobby Tench, Henry McCullough, Boz Burrell, Simon Kirke and John Halsey.

+He appeared on the album Bloodletting by Boxer released in 1979.

 Hinkley's Heroes

 During this period he formed the touring jam band Hinkley's Heroes.
-It comprised established UK musicians, including Bobby Tench, guitarist Steve Simpson, Mel Collins, Neil Hubbard, John Halsey and bass player Kuma Harada.
+It comprised established British musicians including Bobby Tench, guitarist Steve Simpson, Mel Collins, Neil Hubbard, John Halsey and bass player Kuma Harada.
 They were occasionally joined on stage by others such as Phil Collins, Joe Cocker, Kiki Dee and Eric Burdon.

-On 17 March 2015, a variation of the lineup appeared as Henry's Heroes at a benefit concert for Henry McCullough at the Half Moon music venue in Putney, London.
+On 17 March 2015, a variation of the lineup of Hinkley's Heroes appeared as Henry's Heroes at a benefit concert for Henry McCullough at the Half Moon music venue in Putney, London.
 They were also the backing band for Paul Carrack, Nick Lowe, Andy Fairweather Low, Suggs and Bobby Tench.

 iDigtunes

-Hinkley founded the music library and songwriting company iDigtunes in the 3rd millennium.
+Hinkley founded the music library and songwriting company iDigtunes in the third millennium.

+Death

+Hinkley died on 21 August 2024, at the age of 78.